timescale/docs/tutorials/financial-tick-data/index.md

 ![candlestick](https://assets.timescale.com/docs/images/tutorials/intraday-stock-analysis/candlestick_fig.png)

-TimescaleDB is well suited to storing and analyzing financial candlestick data, and many Timescale community members use it for exactly this purpose.
-Check out these stories from some Timescale community members:
+$TIMESCALE_DB is well suited to storing and analyzing financial candlestick data, and many $COMPANY community members use it for exactly this purpose.
+Check out these stories from some $COMPANY community members:

 *   [How Trading Strategy built a data stack for crypto quant trading][trading-strategy]
 *   [How Messari uses data to open the cryptoeconomy to everyone][messari]
-*   [How I power a (successful) crypto trading bot with TimescaleDB][bot]
+*   [How I power a (successful) crypto trading bot with $TIMESCALE_DB][bot]

 [advanced-websocket]: /tutorials/:currentVersion:/financial-ingest-real-time/
 [cloud-install]: /getting-started/:currentVersion:/#create-your-timescale-account